Bartlett Bearcats: History

 The Bartlett Bearcats became charter members of the Class D level Middle Texas League in 1914.
 The Middle Texas League began play as a six–team league 1914 season.
 The franchises from Belton, Texas (Belton Braves), Brenham, Texas (Brenham Brewers), Georgetown, Texas (Georgetown Collegians), Lampasas, Texas (Lampasas Resorters) and Temple, Texas (Temple Tigers) joined Bartlett in league play.

-The Bartlett Bearcats began play in the Middle Texas League on May 8, 1914 and finished last in the league standings.
+The Bartlett Bearcats began play in the Middle Texas League on May 8, 1914, and finished last in the league standings.
 The Middle Texas League played a spit–season schedule with champions during each half.
-The Bartlett Bearcats did not win either half–season and placed 6th in the overall standings.
-Bartlett finished 32.0 games behind 1st place Temple, with an overall record of 22–59, playing under manager Robert Roundtree.
-The final overall standings featured the 1st place Temple Tigers (54–27), followed by the Georgetown Collegians (50–30), Brenham Brewers (50–34), Belton Braves (37–47), Lampasas Resorters (35–51) and Bartlett Bearcats (22–59).
+The Bartlett Bearcats did not win either half–season and placed sixth in the overall standings.
+Bartlett finished 32.0 games behind first place Temple, with an overall record of 22–59, playing under manager Robert Roundtree.
+The final overall standings featured the first place Temple Tigers (54–27), followed by the Georgetown Collegians (50–30), Brenham Brewers (50–34), Belton Braves (37–47), Lampasas Resorters (35–51) and Bartlett Bearcats (22–59).

 The 1915 Middle Texas League folded in the middle of the 1915 season after having reduced to a four–team league after the season began.
 The Middle Texas League permanently folded on June 19, 1915, with the Bartlett Bearcats in 3rd place under manager Ike Pendleton with a 29–26 overall record.
-The final league standings were led by the 1st place the Belton Braves (40–19) finishing 8.0 games ahead of the 2nd place Temple Governors (32–27), followed by Bartlett (29–26) and the Austin Representatives/Taylor Producers/Brenham Kaisers (21–36).
+The final league standings were led by the first place the Belton Braves (40–19) finishing 8.0 games ahead of the second place Temple Governors (32–27), followed by Bartlett (29–26) and the Austin Representatives/Taylor Producers/Brenham Kaisers (21–36).
 The Schulenburg Giants and Brenham Brewers franchised had both folded on June 7, 1915.

 Baseball Hall of Fame inductee Ross Youngs played for the 1915 Bartlett Bearcats.
 At age 18, Youngs hit .264 in 239 at bats for the Bearcats.

+The Middle Texas League never returned to minor league play.
 Bartlett, Texas has not hosted another minor league team after the folding of the Middle Texas League.